citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 The solution was to just use the back button found on all devices to open the in-emulation menu instead!
 This can be accessed from the bottom of the device, next to the home button and recents button.
 By doing this, the in-emulation menu can be accessible on a number of devices now, such as Chromebooks running Citra Android and VR headsets, not just devices running Android 13.

-## Controller

-### Automatic Controller Binding ([#5100](https://github.com/citra-emu/citra/pull/5100)) by [vitor-k](https://github.com/vitor-k)

-In the past, to map your controller you were required to manually map every single button and joystick direction.
-This proved to be a tedious activity and would eat into time that you’d rather use playing games! [vitor-k](https://github.com/vitor-k) implemented a way to automatically map your controller to Citra with the press of a button, provided that your controller is listed in the [SDL Controller Database](https://github.com/gabomdq/SDL_GameControllerDB/blob/master/gamecontrollerdb.txt).

-{{< figure src="binding.png"
-    title="Automatically bind your controls easily." >}}

-### Disable HIDAPI drivers due to compatibility problems with certain controllers ([#5123](https://github.com/citra-emu/citra/pull/5123), [#5179](https://github.com/citra-emu/citra/pull/5179)) by [vitor-k](https://github.com/vitor-k)

-The change of SDL2 from 2.0.8 to 2.0.10 broke some controllers that reported themselves as a Switch or Xbox One controller, such as DS4 controllers.
-This PR disables the HIDAPI drivers to allow for those affected controllers to begin to work again.
-HIDAPI drivers were enabled again for SDL2.0.12 and up in a [later PR](https://github.com/citra-emu/citra/pull/5179).

-### Implement official GameCube adapter support ([#5735](https://github.com/citra-emu/citra/pull/5735)) by [epicboy](https://github.com/ameerj)

-Ported over from yuzu, with code and feature improvements thanks to [german77](https://github.com/german77) and [lioncash](https://github.com/lioncash), this adds a whole new input device to Citra for you to use!
-Using the official GameCube adapter from Nintendo, you can now use the classic GameCube controllers to play your favorite games on Citra!

-Instructions on how to set this up can be found on the [yuzu FAQ](https://yuzu-emu.org/wiki/faq/#how-do-i-use-my-gamecube-controller-adapter).

-### Add support for SDL controller accelerometer/gyro events ([#5851](https://github.com/citra-emu/citra/pull/5851)) by [flibitijibibo](https://github.com/flibitijibibo)

-Following the release of SDL 2.0.14 came support for motion controls, something which had been anticipated for many years in SDL.
-In Citra, this can be used as an alternative to mouse controls or CemuhookUDP.
-This is a big benefit to many users, as setting up Cemuhook can be tedious and outright confusing at times.
-Setting up SDL motion controls is as easy as pressing a button!
-(No, seriously.
-That is all you have to do.)

-{{< figure src="motion.png"
-    title="Motion controls at the press of a button!" >}}

 # Emulation Accuracy

 ### Implement APT command 0x0103 ([#5478](https://github.com/citra-emu/citra/pull/5478)) by [xperia64](https://github.com/xperia64)